 A: It isn't very crowded, and is a great place to escape the madness.
 B: Don't leave without understanding the history of Monterey's canning industry!

-11. I once saw a woman change her baby's diaper on a bench in the aquarium
+11. I once saw a woman changing a diaper on a bench in the aquarium

 And there was a bathroom like 15 feet away.
-I just remembered that while writing this article.
+I just remembered that while writing this article and had to share.

 12: Don't miss the gift shop